openhealthcare/elcid-rfh/DEVELOPERS.md

 the `intrahospital_api` module, which exposes some interfaces for making queries, and creating patients.

-The appointment, ecnounters and ICU integrations are self-contained within their respective plugins and use the `intrahospital` API to initiate creating a patient and configuring connections to upstream databases.
+The appointment, encounters and ICU integrations are self-contained within their respective plugins and use the `intrahospital` API to initiate creating a patient and configuring connections to upstream databases.